Prince Paul of Yugoslavia: Early life

 Prince Paul of Yugoslavia was the only son of Prince Arsen of Serbia, the younger brother of King Peter I, and of Princess Aurora Pavlovna Demidova.
-Through his mother, who was the eldest granddaughter on one side of the Swedish-speaking Finnish philanthropist Aurora Karamzin and her Russian husband, Prince Pavel Nikolaievich Demidov, and on the other side of the Russian Prince Peter Troubetzkoy and his wife, Elisabeth Esperovna, born Princess Belosselsky-Belozersky.
+His mother was the eldest granddaughter on one side of the Swedish-speaking Finnish philanthropist Aurora Karamzin and her Russian husband, Prince Pavel Nikolaievich Demidov, and on the other side of the Russian Prince Peter Troubetzkoy and his wife, Elisabeth Esperovna, born Princess Belosselsky-Belozersky.

-At the time of Paul’s birth, the House of Karađorđević was in exile, as the Serbian throne was held by their rivals, the House of Obrenović.
+At the time of Paul's birth, the House of Karađorđević was in exile, as the Serbian throne was held by their rivals, the House of Obrenović.
 Paul spent his early years in Geneva, where he grew up a lonely and rather neglected child in the household of his uncle, King Peter Karađorđević.
 Among his relatives, he was affectionately known as “Toto.”

-The long and violent feud between the Houses of Karađorđević and Obrenović, which had begun in 1817, came to an end in 1903 when a military coup overthrew and brutally killed King Alexander I of the Obrenović line.
+The long and violent feud between the Houses of Karađorđević and Obrenović, which had begun in 1817, came to an end in 1903 when a military coup overthrew and brutally killed King Alexander I and his wife, making the Obrenović line to be extinct.
 In the aftermath, Peter Karađorđević returned to Serbia to ascend the throne as King Peter I. That same year, young Paul accompanied his uncle to Serbia for the first time.

 In 1912, he chose to attend the University of Oxford—a rare decision among the Serbian elite, who typically pursued their studies in either Paris or Saint Petersburg.

 Paul was educated at Christ Church, Oxford, where he was a member of the exclusive Bullingdon Club – a dining club notorious for its wealthy members, grand banquets and boisterous rituals.
 Cultivated like his closest friends Prince George, Duke of Kent, and Sir Henry Channon, his outlook on life was said to be British.
 Paul often said that he "felt like an Englishman".
 Channon called Paul "the person I have loved most".
 For a time, Paul and Channon lived together in a house in London together with another of Channon's lovers Lord Gage.
 A cultured and easy-going bon vivant who inspired much affection from his friends, Paul when not associating with the British aristocracy collected paintings by Monet, Titian and van Gogh.